inlabru-org/inlabru/README.md

                               prior.range = c(0.01, 0.01))
 cmp <- coordinates ~ mySmooth(coordinates, model = matern) + Intercept(1)
 # Fit LGCP model
-# This particular bru+like combination has a shortcut function lgcp() as well
+# This particular bru/like combination has a shortcut function lgcp() as well
 fit <- bru(
   components = cmp,
   like(